enmanuelduran/enmascript/content/articles/2021-04-14-understanding-big-o-notation.md

 ![](/images/o(log(n)).svg#image-type=no-border;width=auto)

-### Linear Time: O(n)
+### Linear Time

-An algorithm has a linear time complexity when it grows proportionally to the input, in other words when the grow rate is fixed when iterating over each input given:
+An algorithm has a linear $O(n)$ time complexity when it grows proportionally to the input, in other words when the grow rate is fixed when iterating over each input given:

 ```javascript
 const n = 100;